- Describe the benefits of family style dining.

-- If you are using infant formula that your family child care program provides, you should inform the parents what kind of formula is served in the program, and let the parents decide if they want the infant to have that formula or if they want to supply their own.
-Ideally it should be the same formula that your families use at home.
-Even small differences can cause stomach upset and other problems in infants.
+- If you are using infant formula provided by your program, it should be the same formula that your families use at home.
+Even small differences in brands can cause stomach upset and other problems in infants.

-- The infant formula families or your program provides may be ready-to-feed strength, liquid concentrate, or powdered.
+- The formula families or your program provides may be ready-to-feed strength, liquid concentrate, or powdered.

-- The liquid concentrate will need to be diluted with water according to the directions on the can.
+- The liquid concentrate should be diluted with water according to the directions on the can.

 - Powdered formula requires special care since it cannot be sterilized.
 Follow the manufacturer's directions on the can for safe handling.
 Before you open the can, wash your hands!
 The can and plastic lid should also be rinsed and dried.
 When scooping out the powder, it is important to only use the scoop that the manufacturer provides in the can.
 Other utensils may not measure accurately, and there is also the possibility of contamination from other utensils.

-- If the formula is iron-fortified, you need to refrigerate it until just before you are ready to feed the infant.
+- If the formula is iron-fortified, refrigerate it until just before you are ready to feed the infant.

-- Just as with human milk, all bottles of infant formula should be labeled with the child’s first and last name and time and date of preparation.
+- Just as with human milk, all bottles of infant formula should be labeled with the child's first and last name, time and date of preparation.

-- All prepared formula should be discarded within one hour of serving to an infant.
+- All prepared formula should be discarded within one hour of feeding to an infant.

-- Open containers of ready-to-feed or liquid concentrate formula need to be covered, refrigerated, and labeled with the date they were opened and the child’s full name.
+- Open containers of ready-to-feed or liquid concentrate formula need to be covered, refrigerated, and labeled with the date it was opened and the child's full name.
 If this formula is not used within 48 hours, it should be discarded.
-Prepared powdered formula that has not been fed to an infant can be stored in the refrigerator for up to 24 hours and should be covered and labeled with the child’s name and date of opening.
+Prepared powdered formula that has not been fed to an infant can be stored in the refrigerator for up to 24 hours, and should be covered and labeled with the child's name and date of opening.

-- Just as with human milk, you can warm the infant formula depending on the family and child’s preference by running it briefly under warm water, or, if used in your program, in a bottle warmer.
+- Just as with human milk, and depending on the family and child's preference, you can warm the infant formula by running it briefly under warm water, or, if used in your program, in a bottle warmer.
 Again, never use a microwave to warm the bottle of formula, and do not shake the bottle excessively.
-Too much shaking can cause the formula to foam, which can increase the likelihood of feeding air to an infant, which can lead to discomfort and pain.
+Too much shaking can cause the formula to foam which can increase the likelihood of feeding air to an infant which can lead to discomfort and pain.